History of attention deficit hyperactivity disorder: 18th century

 A number of early writers described human behaviour patterns similar to today's definitions of ADHD.
+Some of them are Benjamin Rush, Charles West, Heinrich Neumann, Désiré-Magloire Bourneville, Thomas Clifford Albutt and Thomas Smith Clouston.

 Melchior Adam Weikard

 In 1775, Melchior Adam Weikard, a prominent German physician, published the textbook Der Philosophische Arzt.
 Weikard's text contained a description of ADHD-like behaviours, possibly the first ever such description in medical literature Weikard described many of the symptoms now associated with the inattentive dimension of ADHD in the Diagnostic and Statistical Manual of Mental Disorders.
 For instance, according to the English translation provided by Barkley and Peters, Weikard stated that:

 An inattentive person won't remark anything but will be shallow everywhere.
 He studies his matters only superficially; his judgements are erroneous and he misconceives the worth of things because he does not spend enough time and patience to search a matter individually or by the piece with the adequate accuracy.
 Such people only hear half of everything; they memorize or inform only half of it or do it in a messy manner.
 According to a proverb they generally know a little bit of all and nothing of the whole….
 They are mostly reckless, often copious considering imprudent projects, but they are also most inconstant in execution.
 They treat everything in a light manner since they are not attentive enough to feel denigration or disadvantages.

 According to Weikard, the treatment recommended was:

 The inattentive person is to be separated from the noise or any other objects; he is to be kept solitary, in the dark, when he is too active.
 The easily agile fibres are to be fixated by rubbing, cold baths, steel powder, cinchona, mineral waters, horseback riding, and gymnastic exercises.